Marcalachu/-Marcalachu-discord-bot-Akinator-and-snake/README.md

 - Python 3.8 or higher
 - `discord.py` (version 2.0 or higher)
 - A Discord bot token
+## where it works?
+In the app Replit
 ## Installation

 1. **Clone the repository**: